AshEastham/asheastham/README.md

 ### What I'm Focusing On

 I'm currently getting more in-depth with JavaScript and JS libraries/frameworks.
-I have used JS a little bit but I feel it has changed a lot from my basic understanding so my aim currently is to master JavaScript and then to move onto things like React and maybe some back-end stuff with Node, or some other framework.
+My aim currently is to master JavaScript including ES6 and then to move onto things like React and maybe some back-end stuff with Node, or some other framework.
 I'm always trying to learn new things, whether it be coding, or just something interesting on YouTube or other websites.

 ### A Little About Myself